The Adana

-After the Darbari, my exploration of high quality speakers acquired some rules to follow, when budgets permit, and some things to avoid.
+After the Darbari, my exploration of high quality speakers acquired some rules to follow, when budgets permit, and some things to be careful about.
 The rules to follow include:

 So the yama and niyama gave rise to the next generation of 3-way speaker designs, which split into two branches.
 One branch went for higher end drivers and active crossovers, and their pinnacle as of this writing are the Durga and the Shankara, closely followed by the Charukeshi Mark II.
 The other branch went the passive 3-way way, and tried addressing the question: how much improvement does one get if one sticks to the medium-grade drivers and components used in the Asawari IV and V, but just shifts the game to 3-way?
 The leader in this second line of exploration is the Adana.